 In a full-page ad published in The Wall Street Journal, Jobs says the move to competing ad agency BBDO shows that “caretakers” rather than “builders” now run Apple.
 From his perspective, it confirms that Apple has lost its revolutionary spirit.

 The board’s assessment proved wildly wrong on that occasion, and the “1984” ad went on to wide acclaim.
-However, a 1985 follow-up called “Lemmings,” created to promote Macintosh Office, bombed hard.
-With Jobs forced out of Apple that year, switching ad agencies became part of CEO John Sculley’s mission to put his own stamp on things.
+However, a 1985 follow-up called “Lemmings,” created to promote The Macintosh Office, bombed hard.
+With Jobs forced out of Apple that year, switching ad agencies became part of CEO John Sculley’s mission to put his own stamp on things in Cupertino.

-Sculley’s favorite agency — Batten, Barton, Dustine and Osborn, aka BBDO — won Apple’s ad business, worth $50 million a year in the U.S. at the time.
+Sculley’s favorite agency — Batten, Barton, Durstine & Osborn, aka BBDO — won Apple’s ad business, worth $50 million a year in the United States at the time.
 BBDO seemed like an obvious pick in some ways, since it had handled Apple’s overseas advertising since 1981 (except in Japan, Canada and Australia).

 Chiat/Day, meanwhile, had been Apple’s agency since virtually day one.
-Originally, Apple employed Regis McKenna Advertising in Palo Alto, California, but Chiat/Day bought that company in 1979.
+Originally, Apple employed Regis McKenna Inc. in Palo Alto, California, but Chiat/Day bought that company in 1979.

 “We are disappointed, but not surprised,” said Chiat/Day chairman Jay Chiat after news of Apple’s decision to move to BBDO was announced.
 “We had a good time on the account….
 We find that when we lose business it is after there has been a change of management at the client.”